 4. Do technical matters help or hinder the image?

-5. Are graphic elements important, such as tone, line, or perspective?
+5. Are graphic elements important?

 6. What else does the photograph reveal beside what is immediately evident?